Remember that breastfeeding is a learned skill

 Your red book should also contact details of local breastfeeding drop-ins, cafes and centres.
 You can also find details of local support on the NHS website.

-How can partners help with breastfeeding?
+How can I support my partner with breastfeeding?

 - providing encouragement and reassurance